cyanide0081/rffmpeg/README.md

 ### **Linux (Debian/Ubuntu-based)**

-In Linux you can probably install it just by using your local package manager.
+On Linux you can probably install it just by using your local package manager.
 Here's the command for Debian/Ubuntu-based distros:

     sudo apt install ffmpeg